ucsb-cs156/OLD-website-originial-repo/_topics/react_introduction.md

 # Next Steps

-Read the article on common React component pattern in our Code Base.
+Read the [article on common React component pattern in our Code Base](https://ucsb-cs156.github.io/topics/react_patterns/).
 It explains, among other things:
 * Implementing a data entry form
 * Implementing a data table
+* etc.

-* Implementing a top level page
+We also have an article about [implementing a top level page](https://ucsb-cs156.github.io/topics/react_page_components/)